stellarport/slate/source/index.html.md

 }
 ```

-Informs A3S that a deposit has confirmed.
+Notifies A3S that a deposit has confirmed.
 Usually this is called by the relay server.
-Only use this after the [Inform Deposit Sent](#inform-deposit-sent) endpoint.
+Only use this after the [Notify Deposit Sent](#notify-deposit-sent) endpoint.

-In other words, this endpoint is only for a situation where a relay server has a deposit that it already informed A3S about that has now gone to `SUCCESS` from `PENDING`.
+In other words, this endpoint is only for a situation where a relay server has a deposit that it already notified A3S about that has now gone to `SUCCESS` from `PENDING`.

-In cases where a relay server has a new deposit (that A3S does not yet know about), it can just call [Inform Deposit Sent](#inform-deposit-sent) and A3S will issue tokens.
+In cases where a relay server has a new deposit (that A3S does not yet know about), it can just call [Notify Deposit Sent](#notify-deposit-sent) and A3S will issue tokens.
 In that case, there is no need to use this endpoint at all.

 ### HTTP Request